 Before explaining about how to speed up fat loss, we need to be on the same page the various factors that come into play in the process of fat loss.
 One of the fundamental misconceptions about body fat is that fat stored in all parts of the body are the same.
 Pectoral fat and abdominal fat are one of the hardest to lose and this is because they require a high level of metabolism and a higher degree of lipolysis (breakdown of fat).
 Chest fat also releases an enzyme called aromatase that converts testosterone to estrogen and when excess estrogen that is produced binds itself to chest fat, it causes breast tissue growth or gynecomastia [7,8].
 Some men also have a higher predisposition to store more of their body fat in the chest than others.
-If you plan to integrate a supplement in your workouts to lose chest fat, I highly recommend Gynectrol, a supplement with natural ingredients developed exclusively to burn off chest fat by CrazyBulk.
+If you plan to integrate a chest fat burner in your workouts to lose chest fat, I highly recommend Gynectrol, a supplement with natural ingredients developed exclusively to burn off chest fat by CrazyBulk.
 Gynectrol is also one of the few chest fat burners used by many in the fitness community as part of their cutting stack.

 Developed Exclusively For Chest Fat